Flushing the Tubes is ending after a year and a half of promoting small YouTubers.

 The aim of Flushing the Tubes was to promote small YouTubers, as a grassroots movement from within the community.
 They created a playlist showcasing #LittleButLoved YouTubers – a hashtag they created which was used hundreds of times, even trending at points.

 As a farewell, the project’s Twitter account acknowledged all its contributors:

 AND HERE’S AN EMOTIONAL THREAD OF ALL THE WONDERFUL PEOPLE WHO CONTRIBUTED TO FLUSHING THE TUBES (go follow them! 😉)

 — Flushing The Tubes (@FlushTheTubes) September 1, 2017

-Mary Akemon, another one of the project’s major contributors, also posted about the end of the project on her twitter.
+Mary Akemon, another one of the project’s major contributors, also posted about its end:

 If you missed this yesterday, our dear @FlushTheTubes is coming to end.
 It was fun, thanks to everyone involved over the past year!

 — Mary Akemon (@MaryAkemon) September 2, 2017

 Read about the podcast series based on Gi Fletcher’s bestselling Happy Mum, Happy Baby, find out why disabled YouTubers are calling on YouTube to review their ad policy, or check out Tom Fletcher’s new book.